Physician Group

 What is a physician group?

 Group practices can be categorized as either single- or multi-specialty, depending on the type of care that each physician provides.
-Single-specialty physician groups offer one type of care, like internal medicine or optometry.
-Physicians in a multi-specialty practice combine their expertise to offer many different types of care all within the same facility.
+Single-specialty provider groups offer one type of care, like internal medicine or optometry.
+Group health physicians in a multi-specialty practice combine their expertise to offer many different types of care all within the same facility.

 Why are physician groups important for healthcare?

-Physician groups are important because they can serve many different patient needs within the community.
-Multi-specialty physician groups, in particular, offer one convenient place where patients can go to receive many different types of care.
+Physician group practices are important because they can serve many different patients’ needs within the community.
+Multi-specialty physician groups offer one convenient place where patients can go to receive many different types of care.

 Physician group providers are also likely to have regularly scheduled check-ins with their patients, which gives them an opportunity to help maintain and improve population health within their respective communities.